tjadams/Coding-Problems/java/README.md

 }

 ### java.lang.StringBuilder
 Using a StringBuilder is more efficient than doing String +=.
-This is because SB creates Strings in a mutable way.
-Strings which create more Strings by adding immutable Strings.There is another version called StringBuffer.
+This is because SB creates Strings in a mutable way (you can modify the string as you create it).
+When you do += with a String, a new immutable String will be created.
+There is another version called StringBuffer.
 One is threadsafe and the other is not.
 There are methods in StringBuilder that allow you to modify the String that is currently being built inside the StringBuilder.

 ```java
 StringBuilder sb = new StringBuilder("string");